Floating liquefied natural gas: Challenges

-Moving LNG production to an offshore setting presents a demanding set of challenges.
+Moving LNG production to an offshore setting presents several challenges.
 In terms of the design and construction of the FLNG facility, every element of a conventional LNG facility needs to fit into an area roughly one quarter the size, whilst maintaining appropriate levels of safety and giving increased flexibility to LNG production.

-Once a facility is in operation, wave motion will present another major challenge.
+Once a facility is in operation, ocean waves will present another challenge.
 LNG containment systems need to be capable of withstanding the damage that can occur when the sea's wave and current motions cause sloshing in the partly filled tanks.
 Product transfers also need to deal with the effects of winds, waves and currents in the open seas.

 Solutions to reduce the effect of motion and weather are addressed in the design, which must be capable of withstanding – and even reducing – the impact of waves.
 In this area, technological development has been mainly evolutionary rather than revolutionary, leveraging and adapting technologies that are currently applied to offshore oil production or onshore liquefaction.
 For example, traditional LNG loading arms have been adapted to enable LNG transfers in open water, and hose-based solutions for both side-by-side transfers in calmer seas and tandem transfers in rougher conditions are nearing fruition.

 Advantages

 Among fossil fuels, natural gas is relatively clean burning.
-It is also abundant, and has been affordable most of the time.
-It may be able to meet some of the world's energy needs by realising the potential of otherwise unviable gas reserves (several of which can be found offshore North West Australia).
+It is also abundant.
+It may be able to meet some of the world's energy needs by realizing the potential of otherwise unviable gas reserves (several of which can be found offshore North West Australia).
 FLNG technology also provides a number of environmental and economic advantages: